x2dhf/x2dhf/README.md

 The last paper in the above list has an up-to-date description of the operating principles and layout of the program.

-The programming language used is Fortran 90.
-Only a Fortran compiler is necessary to compile the program.
+The programming language used is Fortran 90; only a Fortran compiler is necessary to compile the program.
 The program can be built using CMake.
-To build x2dhf, first create a build directory with `mkdir objdir` and go to the build directory `cd objdir`.
-Configure the build with `cmake ..`, after which you can build the program with `make`.
+See the file `INSTALL` for details on installation.

 The file doc/users-guide.pdf contains the description of the program's input data and examples of its usage.
 Examples are included in